Ronald Acuña Jr. Player Props: Braves vs. Angels

-Ronald Acuna Jr., with a slugging percentage of .447 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Los Angeles Angels, with Griffin Canning on the hill, July 31 at 7:20 PM ET.
+Ronald Acuna Jr., with a slugging percentage of .405 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Los Angeles Angels, with Patrick Sandoval on the hill, August 1 at 7:20 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Brewers.
+In his last game he had a hitless showing (0-for-3) against the Angels.

 Ronald Acuña Jr. Game Info & Props vs. the Angels